TheAxeMan301/charity-drive-page/README.md

 ```
 npm install
 npm install -g @vue/cli # for vue cli - note that this is NOT the same as vue-cli, it is a newer version

+# You may also need some packages, the installation of which will vary
+# for different systems.
+The lines below got me up on WSL Ubuntu.
+sudo apt-get install libglu1
+sudo apt-get install libxi6 libgconf-2-4
+ldconfig
 ```

 ### Vue cli